 2. Determine why you’re feeling lazy and unmotivated.

-Figure out why you’re feeling lazy and unmotivated, and make changes to overcome your unproductivity.
+The next step on how to stop being lazy is to figure out why you’re feeling lazy and unmotivated, and make changes to overcome your unproductivity.

 Some things are easy to fix.
 For example, you might notice that you’re feeling unproductive at a certain part of the day.
 Many people struggle to concentrate or be productive during afternoons.